 What is Information Technology?

 The term IT (Information Technology) in its simplest form covers every task that computers are used for.
-The usage of technology to crunch information and resolve business challenges or to streamline and organize processes through technology in an organization, is commonly known as IT.
-A few examples of information technology are – building communication networks within the organization, security of data and vital information, creation and management of databases, CRMs and other tools that help employees overcome operational challenges, boost efficiency, improve speed, accuracy and convenience of processes.
+The usage of technology to crunch information and resolve business challenges or to streamline and organize processes through technology in an organization is commonly known as IT.
+A few examples of information technology are – building communication networks within the organization, security of data and vital information, creation and management of databases, CRMs and other tools that help employees overcome operational challenges, boost efficiency, and improve speed, accuracy and convenience of processes.